IT operating concept for SAP R/3

 - Detailed capacity planning (number of users per SAP module and location

-- Training concept (buisness specialist areas)
+- Training concept (business specialist areas)

-- Data migration of legacy systems (e.g. SAP R/2, Paisy)
+- Data migration of legacy systems (e.g. SAP R/2, PAISY)

-- Simulate test scenarios and Preparing Data Backup
+- Simulate test scenarios and preparing Data Backup

-- Interfaces to shareholders & partners , i.e. Deutsche Telekom AG, Global One
+- Interfaces to shareholders & partners , i.e. Deutsche Telekom AG, Global One S.A.

 IT operating concept